tanshoku/script-utils/README.md

 ### colourpicker

 A wrapper script for `grabc`, it also prints the colour on your terminal, if it supports 24-bit colours, the html and rgb values, and copies the html/hex value to the clipboard.

+### converts

+Converts raw second values into more human-readable formats.
+Usage is as simple as `converts 3600` or `converts -l 1652032992` for a long version.

 ### debppa